Standards for developers and engineers

 - Section 38

-For information regarding Hampshire County Council's S38 procedure and requirements please refer to the Companion Document to the Manual for Streets in the first instance.
+For information regarding Hampshire County Council's S38 procedure and requirements please refer to the Companion Document to the Manual for Streets which is currently under review and the fees have changed in Appendix 2, 2.13.1 from 10% to 11%.
 For further information, please contact our S38 team email@example.com

 - Section 184

 A Section 184 Licence permits a new vehicle crossing over a footway and/or verge normally providing dropped kerbs and strengthening the footway and verge for vehicle use.
 This type of licence is only suitable where the vehicle crossover does not exceed 10m in width and does not require any removal of highway trees.

 Hampshire County Council require developers to pay a commuted sum towards the future maintenance of items that have a higher maintenance cost compared with conventional materials or items, or would not be required save for the development.

 The Manual for Streets is the official government guidance for practitioners involved in the design, planning and approval of new residential streets and modifications to existing ones.

 The Companion Document to the Manual for Streets is Hampshire County Council’s formal highways guidance on the Hampshire approach to street design.
 It does not replace or duplicate the national guidance but sits alongside it as local guidance.
 It is a technical publication meant for developers, planners, highways and environmental designers.

 - Highway Construction Standard Details